microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

 > **_Note:_**   NuGet packages are single ZIP files with a .nupkg extension that contains compiled code (Dynamic Link Library (DLLs)), related files, and a descriptive manifest.
 These packages serve as a mechanism for developers to create, share, and consume useful code in .NET applications.

-To update the Windows App SDK NuGet package for your project to get access to Windows Copliot Runtim APIs :
+To update the Windows App SDK NuGet package for your project to get access to Windows Copliot Runtime APIs :

 1. In Visual Studio, with your project loaded, in the tool bar on the top, select **Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution....**